jorislee/ci_sphinx_docker/README.md

 # Sphinx compilation environment docker

 Based on python: 3.7.6 configure sphinx compilation environment docker.
+The docker can be used to verify the reliability of the document hosting readthedocs.

 ## Dockerfile

   ``` shell
   #python3
   FROM python:3.7.6